Phu2011831/lwip_socket_example/README.md

 - STM32 development board with Ethernet connectivity, we use STM32F429ZIT6 Nucleo board for this example.
 - STM32CubeIDE and STM32CubeMX for STM32 development.
 - Ethernet cable to connect to the router.
-- Router with Ethernet ports to configure IP for STM32 development board and server.
+- Router ( can connect to internet) with Ethernet ports to configure IP for STM32 development board and server.

 ### Installation